awitwicki/background-noise/README.md

 ## Local launch

+1. Install vite with `yarn add vite`
-1. Install dependencies with `yarn`
+2. Install dependencies with `yarn`
-2. Run the server with `yarn start`
+3. Run the server with `yarn start`